Period Clotting Explained

 Initiated by Wash United, International Menstrual Hygiene Day (IMHD) takes place on the 28th of May and is a global advocacy platform that aims to end the hesitation around menstruation by educating on menstrual hygiene and health.

-Menstruation has for too long, been stigmatised.
+Menstruation has for too long, been stigmatized.
 As a company grounded in science working to advance women’s health, Natural Cycles believes that it is time to not just acknowledge the importance of access to accurate and evidence-based information about menstruation, but also to draw attention to the unique and diverse experiences of menstruation.
 Individuals who menstruate have different experiences of menstruation and all stories, concerns and physiological needs, must be validated, respected and celebrated.
 On International Menstrual Hygiene Day this year, Natural Cycles underscores the importance of pushing boundaries to ensure that innovations serve personal and diverse needs, so that all individuals’ reproductive health can be realized.

 Our mission at Natural Cycles is to pioneer women’s health with research and passion – by empowering every woman with the knowledge that she needs to take charge of her health.
 We have a dedicated in-house team who are working on research into the menstrual cycle, helping us close the knowledge gap when it comes to female health.

 Know your fertility, track your period and get regular updates on female health all in one place.
 Natural Cycles offers period tracking and fertility awareness for the digital age.
 No hormones, just science.
-Measure your body temperature in the morning as soon as you wake up and enter the data in the app to find out where you are in your cycle.
+Measure your basal body temperature in the morning as soon as you wake up and enter the data in the app to find out where you are in your cycle.